雜憶拾零

 8.1 Chilling Experience at the Spanish Bridge

 The “Spanish Bridge” was a major historical site along the way.
 We parked the bus by the highway and started to walk towards the bridge.
-Many kids were in the area, waiting to corner tourists.
+Many kids were in the area, as usual waiting for tourists.
 The kids broke up our large group into many smaller and separated groups.
 Each group was surrounded by a bunch of kids trying to earn some tips.
 I saw the old stone bridge, baboon families living near the cliff, and hunters clustered around a campfire.
-Nothing was spectacular or of historical value.
+Nothing was spectacular.
 A couple of shepherds were sitting by the roadside with rifles on their backs and watching sheep roaming in the area.

 一張含有 戶外, 草, 哺乳動物, 灌叢地 的圖片